GameDevelopmentKit/GameFoundation/Extendsions/I2/Localization/I2 Localization - Readme.txt

 -----------------------
  Version History
 -----------------------
+2.8.17
+NEW: When generating ScriptLocalization.cs, if a term name is a C# keyword the variable now is set to start with @
+NEW: There is now LocalizationManager.CustomApplyLocalizationParams to process ALL translations before ApplyLocalizationParams runs
+FIX: Translations with RTL tags were failing (thanks @d xy for looking into this)

+2.8.16
+FIX: TextMesh Pro was not correctly displaying multi-line arabic texts

+2.8.15
+NEW: Performance improvement when switching levels by not calling Resources.UnloadUnusedAssets() unless the user requests it.
+     For most common scenarios, there is no need to unloadUnusedAssets
+NEW: Lots of stability fixes by cleaning up all warnings detected by the Roslyn Analyzers
+NEW: Fixed several issues/obsolete calls when on the latest versions of Unity

 2.8.14
 NEW: Added support for localizing Video Player
 NEW: Allow skipping Google Synchronization from script by creating a RegisterCallback_AllowSyncFromGoogle class